DownArrows/dab/README.md

 ### Web interface

- - `/` shows a custom web page, file, or directory listing, if the administrator has enabled this feature it
+ - `/` shows a custom web page, file, or directory listing, if the administrator has enabled this feature
  - `/reports/<year>/<week number>` shows the report for the specified week of the year, where the week number is an [ISO week number](https://en.wikipedia.org/wiki/ISO_week_date)
  - `/reports/current` redirects to the report of the current week